 (c) Results of any monitoring or sampling conducted in connection with the release, (if available).
 If sampling or monitoring data relating to the release are not available within thirty days, these data shall be submitted to the director as soon as they become available.

 (d) Proximity to downgradient drinking water, surface water, and population areas.

 (e) Description of response actions taken or planned.

 (E) Provision of secondary containment, repair, or closure.

-(2) If the cause of the release was a spill that has not damaged the integrity of the system, the owner/operator may return the system to service as soon as the released waste is removed and repairs, if necessary, are made.
+(2) If the cause of the release was a spill that has not damaged the integrity of the system, the owner or operator may return the system to service as soon as the released waste is removed and repairs, if necessary, are made.

-(3) If the cause of the release was a leak from the primary tank system into the secondary containment system, the system must be repaired prior to returning the tank system to service.
+(3) If the cause of the release was a leak from the primary tank system into the secondary containment system, the system shall be repaired prior to returning the tank system to service.

 (F) Certification of major repairs.
-If the owner or operator has repaired a tank system in accordance with paragraph (E) of this rule, and the repair has been extensive (e.g., installation of an internal liner, repair of a ruptured primary containment or secondary containment vessel), the tank system must not be returned to service unless the owner/operator has obtained a certification by an independent, qualified professional engineer in accordance with paragraph (D) of rule 3745-50-42 of the Administrative Code that the repaired system is capable of handling hazardous wastes without release for the intended life of the system.
-This certification must be submitted to the director within seven days after returning the tank system to use.
+If the owner or operator has repaired a tank system in accordance with paragraph (E) of this rule, and the repair has been extensive (e.g., installation of an internal liner, repair of a ruptured primary containment or secondary containment vessel), the tank system shall not be returned to service unless the owner or operator has obtained a certification by an independent, qualified professional engineer in accordance with paragraph (D) of rule 3745-50-42 of the Administrative Code that the repaired system is capable of handling hazardous wastes without release for the intended life of the system.
+This certification shall be submitted to the director within seven days after returning the tank system to use.

 [Comment 1: The director, on the basis of any information received that there is or has been a release of hazardous waste or hazardous constituents into the environment, may issue an order under section 3734.20 of the Revised Code requiring corrective action or such other response as deemed necessary to protect human health or the environment.]